Virginia Hesse

-Virginia Hesse (born 1944) is a Ghanaian civil servant and diplomat who served as Ghana's ambassador to the Czech Republic from 2017 to 2021.
+Virginia Hesse (born 31 July 1944) is a Ghanaian civil servant and diplomat who served as Ghana's ambassador to the Czech Republic from 2017 to 2021.
 She spent a majority of her professional career in the Ghanaian public service.

 Family life and education

 A native of Osu, Accra, Virginia Hesse is a member of the notable Hesse family.
 Her brother, Lebrecht Wilhelm Fifi Hesse (1934 – 2000) was the first black African Rhodes Scholar, two-time Director-General of the Ghana Broadcasting Corporation and a member of the Public Services Commission of Ghana.
 Her other brother, Christian Hesse served as Ghana's ambassador to the Soviet Union and later to Russia in the 1980s and 1990s.
-She is an alumna of the University of Ghana, Legon.
+She is an alumna of Achimota School and the University of Ghana, Legon.

 Career

 She worked at the Ministry of Trade and Industry in Accra, as a commercial officer and at the ministry's diplomacy department.
 She was Ghana's Deputy Trade Commissioner at the Court of St James's.
 In the private sector, she also worked for a Swiss international firm as a project manager and later, for water supply and sewage treatment plants.
 She was also the President of the Accra chapter of the women's empowerment global non-profit, Zonta International.